cajuncoding/cajuncoding.github.io/_posts/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us.md

 [In the last post](/2020-11-17-pdf-reports-part1-how-hard-can-it-be) we walked through a pretty exhaustive mental excercise focused on key considerations for quality PDF rendering from a web application...
-We spent most of the time reviewing the dramatic difference between web rendering and printable-media rendering -- something that many novice development teams don't fully appreciate.
+We spent most of the time reviewing the dramatic difference between web rendering and printable-media rendering -- something that, I've observed, novice development teams don't fully appreciate.

 ### So...Where does that leave us?
 Well, to summarize the previous post of the above, we introduced the idea of a templated based approach to rendering PDF based reports using a markup language that has robust support for printable-media and avoids the pitfalls of normal Html/CSS.
-And, offers flexibility via paid for as well as open source implementations that we might use depending on our use-cases and/or cost constraints.
+And, offers flexibility via paid-for as well as open source implementations that we might use depending on our use-cases and/or cost constraints.

 Now, that narrows things down really-really well as the industry has provided some solutions that meet this criteria over the years and the following are the two main players
-- **Xsl Formatting Objects** -- _A markup language for XML document formatting that is most often used to generate PDF files.__
+- **Xsl Formatting Objects** -- _A markup language for XML document formatting that is most often used to generate PDF files._

 - **CSS Paged Media** -- _CSS module specifies how pages are generated and laid out to hold fragmented content in a paged presentation (XHTML + CSS)._

-These are both industry accepted standards that are completely agnostic of implementation technology, and are supported by a variety of solutions – free, open source, & paid for.__
+These are both industry accepted standards that are completely agnostic of implementation technology, and are supported by a variety of solutions – free, open source, & paid-for.

 And both of these provide a templating language that is a purely declarative markup language.
 Therefore, we are free to use any templating technology we want including, but not limited to: Razor Templating in .Net, XSLT, JSP, JavaScript based templating (e.g. React, VueJS) in NodeJS, etc.  As long as it’s capable of rendering well-formed markup output (XHTML + CSS, or Xml).

-The key benefits is simply that we have low risk of being limited by templating language.
-And, we are free to develop a robust data model separate from the templating presentation – which means that half of the process doesn’t change if we need to change the presentation logic, layer, code, or even technology being used.
+The key benefit is simply that we have low risk of being limited by templating language.
+We are free to develop a robust data model separate from the templating presentation – which means that half of the process doesn’t change if we need to change the presentation logic, layer, code, or even technology being used.

 We achieve all the numerous benefits of known best practices for web development such as MVC, MVP, MVVM (all enabling separation of Model data from Presentation) when rendering printable reports.
-This is great for flexibility to remain congruent with existing technology stack(s) in use and for long term technology supportability/maintainability.
+This is great for developer productivity and flexibility to remain congruent with existing technology stack(s) in use, as well as for long term technology supportability/maintainability.

 #### CSS Paged Media:
 CSS Paged Media is the most modern (as in nearly bleeding edge) approach.
 I say that because the spec. is still